egonw/cdkbook/stereo.md

 ## Stereochemistry in a flat world

 Two dimensions drawings allow for depicting of three dimensional stereochemistry.
-It is not good at that, particular using `wedge bonds`, as us chemists typically do.
+It is not good at that, particular using <a name="tp4">wedge bonds</a>, as us chemists typically do.
 In fact, there are so many ways it can go wrongs that a long list of guidelines have been developed [1].